Performance Tips

 Symptom: Slow with > 50 categorical columns

-Solution: Reduce top_k_size
+Solution: Reduce top_k_size, increase chunk_size

 3. Very Wide Datasets (> 1000 columns)